210 people found this helpful

 How to sterilise jars in the dishwasher

 Sterilising jam jars in the dishwasher is probably the easiest method and works well if you’ve got an extra hot setting on your machine.
 It’s also the only approach that lets you sterilise the metallic lids in the same way as the glass jars.
+This method also uses the most water, however, so if you want to save water, consider the oven and microwave methods.
 Sterilising jars for jam making in this way is straightforward with the following steps:

 How to seal jam jars